chris-guerra/embeddings/README.md

 ### Comparison Between Best Methods for Word-level Embeddings

+This is a summary of the most used embedding models and the benefits of each.
+Some could be better for different use cases and also we need to consider the computation complexity, since sometimes the difference in accuracy is not justified by the cost involved in training.

+**History of Models and Complexity:**

 | **Item**                                                          | **Year Developed** |   **Computation Complexity**   |
 | ----------------------------------------------------------------: | :----------------: | :----------------------------: |
 | **Word2Vec**                                                      |        2013        | **Low computational complexity.** Uses a shallow neural network, so it trains quickly, even on large datasets. |